gcocatre/caudec/HELP.md

 Global parameters:

+  -n N      launch N processes concurrently (1 or more);
+            by default, the number of CPU cores.

+  -i        ignore unsupported files

   -s        be silent, only print errors

-  -n N      launch N processes concurrently (1 or more)
-            By default, the number of CPU cores.

-  -i        ignore unsupported files

   -z        produce machine-parsable output; must be the first parameter on the
             command line to take effect.
 Run 'caudec -z' on its own to print